spyoungtech/FreeSimpleGUI/readme_creator/output/call reference.md

-There are also "aliases" for text_color, background_color and colors (t, b, c) t - An alias for color of the text (makes for shorter calls) b - An alias for the background_color parameter c - (str, str) - "shorthand" way of specifying color. (foreground, backgrouned) c - str - can also be a string of the format "foreground on background"  ("white on red")
+There are also "aliases" for text_color, background_color and colors (t, b, c) t - An alias for color of the text (makes for shorter calls) b - An alias for the background_color parameter c - (str, str) - "shorthand" way of specifying color. (foreground, background) c - str - can also be a string of the format "foreground on background"  ("white on red")

 With the aliases it's possible to write the same print but in more compact ways: